 How Common is Trigeminal Neuralgia?

-Trigeminal neuralgia is rare condition.
+Trigeminal neuralgia is a rare condition.
 The incidence of the disease is approximately 4-13 per 100,000 people per year.
 The incidence increases with age, with most idiopathic cases occurring after age 50.
 The disease is more frequently seen in women compared to men.
-Atypical or severe cases of the condition may require referral to a neurology specialist, particularly if first-line and conservative measures are unsuccessful.
+Atypical or severe cases may require referral to a neurology specialist, mainly if first-line and conservative measures are unsuccessful.

 Signs and Symptoms

 Symptoms of trigeminal neuralgia often include severe and sudden one-sided stabbing or lancinating.
-Pain is often characterized as intense, electric, or shock-like, or stabbing sensations.
+Pain is often characterized as intense, electric, shock-like, or stabbing sensations.
 They typically last for seconds.
-These episodes tend to be recurrent and involve the distribution of one or more branches of the trigeminal nerve.
+These episodes tend to be recurrent and involve the distribution of one or more trigeminal nerve branches.

 Trigeminal Neuralgia Treatment

 The first-line treatment of trigeminal neuralgia is pharmacotherapy with Tegretol (Carbamazepine), which typically leads to significant improvement in pain levels.
-In addition, patients with a secondary cause of trigeminal neuralgia require treatment of the underlying condition if possible.
+Also, patients with a secondary cause of trigeminal neuralgia require treatment of the underlying condition if possible.
 Patients that do not respond to carbamazepine often benefit from Trileptal (Oxcarbazepine).

-Lioresal (Baclofen) may be considered in those who are refractory to the aforementioned.
-Occasionally, Lamictal (Lamotrigine) is added on to these medications to augment pain reduction.
+Lioresal (Baclofen) may be considered in those who are refractory to those as mentioned above.
+Occasionally, Lamictal (Lamotrigine) is added to these medications to augment pain reduction.
 Patients that are unresponsive to medications may consider surgical options such as microvascular decompression or gamma knife radiosurgery.
 Microvascular decompression is a major surgery that involves cutting open the skull and separating the blood vessels away from the trigeminal nerve.
 Gamma knife radiosurgery uses focused gamma radiation.